 The Bible is the most-translated book ever written.
 By a huge margin.
 It’s been translated into 670 languages, which is twice as many as the runner-up, The Little Prince.
-And if you count the number of languages that at least a portion of the Bible has been translated into, the total jumps to 3,312.
+And if you count the number of languages that has at least a piece of Bible translation, the total jumps to 3,312.
 Keep in mind, there are only 7,097 identified languages in existence, so this is pretty significant.

 While translating the Bible may have started as a missionary tactic to convert people to Christianity, it has a greater significance.
 By collecting so much data on languages, Christian missionaries have created one of the most valuable linguistic tools modern researchers have.
 A huge portion of this work can be traced to one company: Wycliffe Bible Translators.
 The story of how a small mission established linguistic dominance over the world is not very well-known, but it should be.

 For a long time, translating the Bible was considered heresy.
 The Bible was the Word of God, and translating the text from high-and-mighty Latin would be to debase it.
 But as Christianity grew, fewer and fewer adherents spoke Latin, and even fewer could read it.
 That meant only the upper classes and leaders of the Church actually knew what was in the Bible, and the lower classes had to have everything interpreted for them.